KDE/digikam-doc/post_processing/metadata_editor.rst

 Adjustments
 ~~~~~~~~~~~

-This view record technical details used by camera.
+This view records technical details used by camera.

     - **Brightness**: this checkbox allows to edit the brightness adjustment value in APEX unit used by camera to take the picture.
     - **Gain Control**: this checkbox allows to edit the degree of overall image gain adjustment used by camera to take the picture.
 Possible values are **None**, **Low gain up**, **High gain up**, **Low gain down**, and **High gain down**.